 Layoffs.
 Always a bummer.
 Companies make mistakes.
 They want to impress their shareholders.
 They need to save money.
 Whatever.
 These are things we can't control.

 Some people will be fired.
 What can we control in that situation?
 Resilience.
-Making yourself resilient to the vagarities of life.
-By the way, vagarities is a fantastic word.
+Making yourself resilient to the vagaries of life.
+By the way, vagaries is a fantastic word.
 Apologies for using less common words, in case you needed to google it.

 I will walk through eight specific things below (in no particular order) which will help you prepare for upcoming or potential layoffs.
 They won't prevent a layoff.
 They won't save you from the negative financial impact.
 However, they'll help reduce the negative impact to you and your family.